fiatconnect/specification/fiatconnect-api.md

 #### 7.3.2.2. `MobileMoney`

 Most of the mobile money's providers require only the phone number to process a transaction.
 So, the best approach to make this schema general, is to add the *operator*.
 `Operator` represents the name of the mobile operator and `mobile` the phone number of the end-users.
 The property `mobile` should follow the [International format E.164 from ITU-T](https://en.wikipedia.org/wiki/E.164) (i.e., +14155552671 for US).
+Finally, the `country` field should be a [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.

 ```
 {
   accountName: `string`,
   institutionName: `string`,
   mobile: `string`,
+  country: `string`,
   operator: `SupportedOperatorEnum`,
   fiatAccountType: `FiatAccountTypeEnum.MobileMoney`
 }